ture-karlsson/sat6-deployer/README.md

 # sat6-deployer
 This repository contains some playbooks to spin up a new AWS instance, install Satellite 6 server on it and automatically configure content in it based on a configuration file specified by the user.
+Initially forked from ture-karlsson/sat6-deployer.
+Modified to also include ec2 instance creation and to be executed on a remote host.

 ## Prerequisites
 These playbooks requires that the host executing the playbook runs have access to the AWS API and to the created instance over SSH.